Wind-Powered/RacerTime-Support/Terms-of-use.md

 ## 5. Apple Watch App

 The App includes a companion Apple Watch application that extends certain features to your Apple Watch.
 Use of the Watch app is subject to the same terms of this Agreement.
-The Watch app requires an active Pro subscription to access all features.
+The Watch app requires an active subscription to access all features.

 ---